FORMULATING A PLAN FOR THE WIRING OF YOUR

 AutoReWire.com

 So you have planned how you are going to build your car.
-The type suspension, the engine and drive train components, the paint and upholstery.
-But have you planned the Electrical System.
+You have decided on type of suspension, the engine and drive train components, the paint and upholstery.

 Here are some other ideas to make you think about the wiring as you assemble the car.

 Battery size (as in Amp Hours) is another thing to think about along with the output (Amperage) of the alternator you plan on using.
 The number of electrical options you are installing determines both.
 High output ignitions, stereos with monster amplifiers, halogen light bulbs, power seats, power windows, power antenna, power door locks, power trunk opener.
 All of these things need to be considered.
 If the alternator's capacity is not large enough you will end up with a dead battery.
+The size of the cable between the alternator and the battery has to be sized to the output of the alternator.
+If you put a 140 amp alternator in a car with a 10 gauge wire between the two you will burn up the wire if the battery goes dead and the alternator goes to full charge.

 Wiring Harness and Fuse Panel

 Ok now the good stuff.
 What should you choose for a wiring harness.
 If you're thinking of going out to the local wrecking yard and using something off a donor vehicle you're sick.
 This is admittedly the cheapest way you can wire a car.
 But your time has to be worth something.
 By the time you drive to the yard, find something that might work, spend an hour or more getting every thing you think you might need and drive home, you will have spent half a day and how many ?? bucks and all you have to show for it is a pile of spaghetti.
 Plus it will take you another 4 hours to sort it all out before you can even start to install it.
+You can also buy new wire by the roll and build your own harness but you will have a lot more money invested than a kit if you purchase multiple colors and do it right.

-There are way too many, nice aftermarket wiring harnesses available that make the job a snap.
+There are way too many, nice aftermarket wiring harnesses available that make the job a simple one.
 I like to use a fuse for every major circuit in the vehicle.
 I admit this is a little over the top, but when a light bulb shorts out and blows a fuse the entire car doesn't blackout.
 So again do the planning and decide what you need.

 So which way do you go?
 I can't tell you.
 You will have to decide for yourself.
 I hope this information helps.
 I can say this much, plan out your wiring as well as you plan out the design of the rest of the car.
 Be safe and install quality products.
 Most of all have fun and drive careful.